Lips Are Movin: Live performances

 Trainor performed "Lips Are Movin" live on NBC's Today on November 5, 2014, where she gave an interview and received a plaque.
 On November 27, she performed the song at the Macy's Thanksgiving Day Parade on a GoldieBlox float.
 Trainor performed it on the finale of The Voice's seventh season on December 16.
 She performed a medley of "Lips Are Movin" and "All About That Bass" on the season 19 finale of America's Dancing with the Stars.
 Trainor performed an acoustic version of the former song on The Tonight Show Starring Jimmy Fallon on January 15, 2015, during which she played the guitar.
 She performed it during Today's 2015 Toyota Concert Series as well as their 2016 Citi Concert Series.

 A live rendition of "Lips Are Movin" appeared on BBC Radio 1's Live Lounge 2015.
-Trainor included the song in her set list for the Jingle Ball Tour 2014, the 2015 Summertime Ball, her That Bass and MTrain Tours, and The Untouchable Tour (2016).
+Trainor included the song in her set list for the Jingle Ball Tour 2014, the 2015 Summertime Ball, her That Bass and MTrain Tours, the Untouchable Tour (2016), Capital's Summertime Ball 2024, and the Timeless Tour (2024).
 She performed it while headlining the Philadelphia Welcome America Festival as part of the 2019 Fourth of July celebrations.